timm/shortr/etc/src/docs/tree.md

 <a href="all.md"><img align=right width=350 src="shortr.png"></a>

-XAI (explainable artificial intelligence) need not be complicated.
+AI and XAI (explainable artificial intelligence) need not be complicated.
 For examples, here we need just a few 100 lines of LUA to search N items to  find and explain the best ones, using just log(N) evals.
+Along the way, the object model we use could also be used for many other tasks (nearest neighbor, decision trees, bayes classifiers, etc).